Master's in Machine Learning - Applied Study

 For our introductory ML course, there's a self-assessment test [PDF] which will give you some idea about the background we expect students to have (for the MS you're looking at the "modest requirements").
 Generally, you need to have some reasonable programming skills, with experience in Matlab/R/scipy-numpy especially helpful, and Java and Python being more useful than C, and a solid math background, especially in probability/statistics, linear algebra, and matrix and tensor calculus.

-The MS in Machine Learning - Applied Study is new as of 2020.
-However, the average scores of accepted applicants for the MS in Machine Learning for Fall 2019 were as follows:
+The average scores of accepted applicants for the MS in Machine Learning - Applied Study for Fall 2023 were as follows:

 There was significant variation in all of these scores, and they are only a small portion of applicants' qualifications.
 We do take people with a range of backgrounds for the MS.